topherhunt/cheatsheets/elixir/elixir.md

 There's a couple really ugly things about Elixir:

   * Counterintuitive Erlang term comparison.
 If you try to compare two dates, it will compare based on structure rather than semantics.
-  * working with decimals (eg. summing two decimals)
+  * Working with decimals (eg. adding or comparing them) is verbose & painful.
-  * lists of integers often get "interpreted" as a charlist
+  * Lists of integers often get "interpreted" as a charlist when inspected.
+There's no straightforward way to configure `inspect` to print integer lists as lists rather than charlists. (outside of iex)
+  * It's hard to detect a misspelled module eg. in config.
+Because module names are just atoms, Elixir isn't very proactive about blowing up if you misspell your module.
+This can lead to silent failures / configured components getting dropped.
+  * Map keys are alphasorted, meaning it's hard to render a json api response with object keys in "semantic ordering".
+I know this matches the json object spec, but it's inconvenient.

 ## Installing Elixir on OSX